-- 59. Defendant's brain function and memory representations are false, misleading, and deceptive as are the clinically tested representations. - 60.
-Yet, each and every consumer who purchases these Products at a brick-and-mortar store13 or online, is exposed to the deceptive brain function and memory representations, which appear prominently and conspicuously on the front of each Prevagen box as discussed above as well as on Defendants' website and on TV. - 61.
-All of the above statements are false as (1) Prevagen does not supplement additional proteins for the brain to use; (2) the apoaequorin in Prevagen is not a protein that "uniquely supports critical brain functions: and (3) more fully set forth below clinical studies do not support the wildly false claims about Prevagen and brain health/function representations made by Defendants. - 62.
-Each Prevagen product is essentially the same, as each contains the same active ingredient, apoaequorin, and as set forth herein, whether the product contains 10mg or 20 mg of apoaequorin makes no difference because the apoaequorin contained in each is worthless for the same reasons once ingested, apoaequorin, in either capsule, chewable form or any form Defendants might choose, is completely digested into common amino acids and in this sense is no different from any other dietary protein. - 63.
-And if, for some reason, some completely intact molecules of apoaequorin survived the enzymatic onslaught that happens during digestion which even Defendants admitted was not possible in a filing before the FDA in 2016 and even if some of these molecules did not get snatched up by the over trillion cells in our bodies and somehow ended up near the brain, they would not be able to gain entry into the brain because the blood brain barrier ("BBB") would block its entry.
+- 61. Defendant's brain function and memory representations are false, misleading, and deceptive as are the clinically tested representations. - 62.
+Yet, each and every consumer who purchases these Products at a brick-and-mortar store13 or online, is exposed to the deceptive brain function and memory representations, which appear prominently and conspicuously on the front of each Prevagen box as discussed above as well as on Defendants' website and on TV. - 63.
+All of the above statements are false as (1) Prevagen does not supplement additional proteins for the brain to use; (2) the apoaequorin in Prevagen is not a protein that "uniquely supports critical brain functions: and (3) more fully set forth below clinical studies do not support the wildly false claims about Prevagen and brain health/function representations made by Defendants. - 64.
+Each Prevagen product is essentially the same, as each contains the same active ingredient, apoaequorin, and as set forth herein, whether the product contains 10mg or 20mg of apoaequorin makes no difference because the apoaequorin contained in each is worthless for the same reasons once ingested, apoaequorin, in either capsule, chewable form or any form Defendants might choose, is completely digested into common amino acids and in this sense is no different from any other dietary protein.